LoganDickon/FilterCheck/Software/README.md

-This folder contains all Software Documentation.
+This folder contains all Software Documentation!

 Created 5/3/2022
 Developer: Logan Dickon
 Property of AtorLabs